October 29, 1991

 Galileo Arrives at Jupiter

 The Galileo spacecraft arrives at Jupiter and a probe is dropped into the planet's atmosphere.
-The orbiter will spend the next two years orbiting and studying the planet and its moons.
+The probe transmits data for almost an hour before being crushed by the intense pressure of Jupiter's atmosphere.
+The Galileo orbiter will spend the next two years orbiting and studying the Jovian system.
+During this extended mission, Galileo sends back thousands of high-resolution images of Jupiter and its many moons.

 May 18, 1996